kristianmandrup/amazing-aurelia-book/basic-routing.md

 - `moduleId` the location of the view model module
 - `name` the name (logical identifier) of the route

+We recommend sticking to some convention to easily distinguish between each of these config options.

+- `moduleId` is a file location, so preface with `./` to make it clear.
+- `route` is a [Fragment identifier](https://en.wikipedia.org/wiki/Fragment_identifier) similar to a path, so preface with "/".

-The route is a pattern which is matched by the routing engine in order to determine which route to activate.
-A route can have multiple patterns such as the `home` route in the example above, which matches both the root pattern `''` (essentially `/` empty) and `welcome` (ie. `/welcome`.
+The `route` is a pattern which is matched by the routing engine in order to determine which route to activate.
+Like most other routing engines, a route can contain wild cards and parameters.

+A route can march on multiple patterns such as the `home` route in the example above, which matches both on the root pattern `''` (essentially `/`, empty) and `welcome` (ie. `/welcome`).

 The `moduleId` must link to a view model in your app.
-The moduleId is calculated relative to the app root, typically `/src`.
+The moduleId is a file path relative to the app root, such as `/src`.
+For a child router, the moduleId is relative to the location of the parent router (more on this later).

 The view model activated can add its own router config to the (parent) router config to create a "nested" routing hierarchy.

-However please not that by default, nested routes are evaluate relative to the parent router.
-To make a truly nested router where routes extend a root base, we must currently do some "heavy lifting", which we will explore later on...

 Now let's do some routing.
 First create a new `contacts` VM/V pair.